 The Ironbridge Gorge, The Potteries, The Forest of Dean.
 Canals & railways.
 Birmingham's Jewellery Quarter.

-In particular the hilly and mountainous areas of the region - the Peak District, Cotswolds, Malverns to the Welsh borders and Shropshire Hills.
+In particular the hilly and mountainous areas of the region - the moors, hills and dales of the Peak District National Park eg Dovedale or Chatsworth park.

 |Churches & Cathedrals||

 The Heart of England is blessed with many magnificent religious buildings.
-From great churches like Gloucester or Lichfield Cathedrals, Tewkesbury Abbey to hidden gems such as the carvings at Kilpeck or the fantastic frescos at Kempsey.
+From great churches like Gloucester Cathedral and Tewkesbury Abbey to hidden gems such as the carvings at Kilpeck or the fantastic frescos at Kempsey.
 As well as explaining their architecture and stained glass, I enjoy telling the stories of those who built and worshipped in them.